 CMS Energy (CMS) Gets a Hold Rating from RBC Capital

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for CMS Energy with a $64.50 average price target, a 13.2% upside from current levels.
-In a report issued on April 15, Morgan Stanley also maintained a Hold rating on the stock with a $62.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for CMS Energy with a $64.11 average price target, implying a 12.1% upside from current levels.
+In a report issued on April 21, Barclays also maintained a Hold rating on the stock with a $69.00 price target.

 See today’s analyst top recommended stocks >>